The Last Spritz

 Best Cozy Pick

-Chestnut, vanilla, and smoke — a fireplace made wearable, and one of the best seasonal concepts executed.
+Chestnut, vanilla, and guaiac wood — a fireplace made wearable, and one of the best seasonal concepts executed.

 REPLICA By the Fireplace is the most literal fall fragrance on this list, and it earns it.
-The concept — sitting by a fire — is executed with real skill: clove oil and orange flower in the opening, then chestnut and guaiac wood in the mid, landing on a vanilla-balsam-cashmeran base that smells genuinely warm and smoky without veering into campfire cliché.
+The concept — sitting by a fire — is executed with real skill: clove oil and orange flower in the opening, then chestnut and juniper berries in the mid, landing on a guaiac-vanilla-balsam-cashmeran base that smells genuinely warm and smoky without veering into campfire cliché.

 The smoke note here is refined — it reads like wood smoke drifting through a room rather than you standing directly over the fire.
 Combined with the chestnut mid, it's one of the most atmospheric fragrances made in the last decade.
 This is also technically unisex, though it wears beautifully on any skin chemistry.